How do I know if I am covered for my colonoscopy?

 While the main bowel prep starts the day before the procedure, we ask that you eat a low residue diet starting 5 days prior to the procedure.
 This will ensure a successful and easier bowel prep.
 A low residue diet includes: white bread without nuts and seeds, white rice, plain white pasta, crackers, refined hot cereals (such as Cream of Wheat) or cold cereals with less than 1 gram of fiber per serving, pancakes or waffles made from white refined flour, most canned or well-cooked vegetables and fruits without skins or seeds, fruit and vegetable juice with little or no pulp, fruit-flavored drinks, flavored waters, tender meat, poultry, fish, eggs and tofu, milk and foods made from milk — such as yogurt, pudding, ice cream, cheeses and sour cream — if tolerated, butter, margarine, oils and salad dressings without seeds.
 Please avoid high fiber diet for 5 days before the procedure, this includes: whole-wheat or whole-grain breads, whole grain cereals, whole grain pastas; brown or wild rice and other whole grains, such as oats, kasha, barley and quinoa, dried fruits and prune juice; raw fruit, including those with seeds, skin or membranes; Raw or undercooked vegetables, especially corn; Dried beans, peas and lentils; Seeds and nuts and foods containing them, and popcorn.

-One day prior to your colonoscopy, you can continue the low residue diet for breakfast, however for lunch and the remainder of the day, including dinner, you will be on a clear liquid diet.
+One day prior to your colonoscopy, you will be on a clear liquid diet.
 This includes: Water, mineral or flavored water, clear fruit juices without pulp (apple, white grape, white cranberry, lemonade, etc), Clear soft drinks, Clear sports drinks, Broth (chicken, beef, vegetable, or bone broth), Popsicles or gelatin (such as Jell-O), Coffee or tea (without milk), Ensure clear or other clear meal-replacement drinks.
 Please avoid reds if possible (red jello, red popsicles, and red drinks).

 What else do I need to prepare for the colonoscopy?